 Main Project Capabilities & Focus Areas

-This effort is sponsored by the U.S. Navy and the Office of Naval Research.
+This effort is sponsored by the Office of Naval Research.